 - Open your browser

-- Go to the About or Update section
+- Go to Help → About if using Chrome or Edge

 Restart Your Device